stevep99/BigBagKbdTrix_TMK/README.md

 * Run the enclosed MakeFlash script with -h for more help and info.
 * The MakeFlash script can install the needed AVR tools for Linux, and Git plus the TMK repository before building/flashing.
-* If you already have TMK, dreymar_tmk should be placed within or beside the tmk_keyboard dir.
+* If you already have TMK, my dir should be placed within or beside the tmk_keyboard dir.
-* Alternatively, the contents of my repo could be placed directly in the tmk_keyboard dir.
+* Alternatively, the contents of my dir could be placed directly in the tmk_keyboard dir.
 * There's a hexfile folder with precompiled .hex binaries, mostly for the USB-2-USB converter; new backups may also go there.
 * There's a unimaps folder with universal keymaps for all controllers.
 That's what I'm using these days.
 * The install switches (-a and -g) can also update existing tools/TMK.